intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

   to underline how important the public record of a liaison statement is and clarify the responsibility of the receiver to ensure that all incoming statements get appropriately recorded.
 6. Section 4 from {{RFC4052}} on "Approval and Transmission of Liaison Statements" has been moved to this document, without modification so far.

+Changes in the -01 version:
+1. Minor wording adjustments to avoid tooling implications
+2. New text in intro on "no special standing" and consensus

 #  Content of Liaison Statements